dymmond/asyncmq/docs/en/docs/features/flows.md

 ### 4.2.
 Mixed Dependencies & Repeatables

-Flows can include repeatable definitions by setting `repeat_every` on a `Job`, but remember the scheduler will re-enqueue those based on your queue’s `scan_interval`.
+Flows can include repeatable definitions by setting `repeat_every` on a `Job`, but remember the scheduler will re-enqueue those based on your queue's `scan_interval`.

 ### 4.3.
 Custom Dependency Logic